 Services are containerized programs that are meant to be long running processes, usually web services or interactive applications, and that can be launched by a user into different environments.

-Dockstore Services is currently in beta mode.
+Dockstore Services is currently in preview mode.
 Also note that the screenshots below were taken on our staging site.

-- Learn the basics of creating a service using a
+Learn the basics of creating a service using a .dockstore.yml file

 The first step is to create a file named

-.dockstore.yml is a configuration file used to describe your service.
+.dockstore.yml which acts as a configuration file used to describe your service.
 Technically, having a valid YAML and the right version is